catamphetamine/libphonenumber-js/README.md

 ## To do

 * Add an ability to input a value for "as you type" formatter not just character-by-character but as a whole (performance optimization)
-* When matching phone number formats leading digits, first prefer the ones for which the leading digits pattern returns `true` (over those who don't have leading digits patterns, for example)

 ## Bug reporting